 more visible security layer.
 Take Android Pay as an example, it already supports a number of biometric authentication methods, from fingerprints to facial recognition.

-the most expensive high-end devices have the requisite functionality, which limits deployment.
+with.
+Firstly, only the most expensive high-end devices have the requisite functionality, which limits deployment.
 Some security challenges are also yet to be resolved.
-To take the example of a fingerprint scanner, the technology is not 100% fool proof and some implementations
+To take the example of a fingerprint scanner, the technology is not 100% fool proof and

 The fight against fraudsters, therefore, is taking us beyond these more traditional biometric methods.
 A frankly staggering number of body parts and functions can be used as a biometric measure.
 Technologies such as iris

 recognition, heartbeat analysis and vein mapping, to name just a few, are being touted as potential game-changers.
 Importantly, they can also be seamlessly co-opted into the payments process to minimize friction.

 So, what does the future hold for biometrics?
 Firstly, upgrades and launches will mean the number of devices that support biometric authentication will increase.
 In addition, we can expect mobile payments to combine several biometric modalities when authenticating

 a user to enhance security and accuracy.